ryanwitteck/Animator/resources/README.md

 shape in an animation, moving a shape in an animation, to changing a shape's color, et cetera should be done through a command.
 Commands are represented by the ICommand interface and are split into two
 categories: InstantCmds and GradualCmds, representing commands that occur instantly and commands that occur over some period of time.
-Most commands should take both the start and state(s) of the attributes they are changing and throw an error if the attribute they are targeting is an unexpected value if they are going to be used in our animation model.
+Most commands should take the start state(s) of the attribute(s) they are changing and throw an error if the attribute they are targeting is an unexpected value.
 Some commands such as our addOvalCmd and addRectCmd do not throw exceptions themselves, instead relying on our IAnimation implementation to throw an exception in case they fail.

 #### Frames
 Frames represent the state of an animation at a single moment in time i.e. a single frame in an animation.
 Frames provide the necessary information to visualize an animation at a given moment.
 Frames are represented by the IFrame interface and implemented in the Frame class.
+Frames are the main building blocks of our visual view implementation.

 #### Animations
 Animations are our model of an animated video itself.
 They are defined as a collection frames and a